 In-kind transfers in the Self-Directed world are like moving private stock a real estate property from one IRA to another.
+Rocket Dollar is phasing out all incoming in-kind transfers.
 Cash rollovers and transfers do not receive an extra charge.

 What is an in-kind transfer?

-An in-kind transfer is when instead of selling out your assets to a specified amount of cash, you keep the asset in your IRA and transfer it "in-kind" to another retirement account IRA or 401(k).
-When you are finished, your Rocket Dollar IRA will own the asset instead of your old IRA.
-You will retain all the tax benefits on your asset.'
+An in-kind transfer is when instead of selling out your assets to a specified amount of retirement cash, you keep the asset in your IRA and transfer it "in-kind" to another retirement account IRA or 401(k).
+Rocket Dollar is not supporting this type of transfer at this time.

-No. Rocket Dollar does not charge to move from one IRA to another IRA or a 401(k).
+No. Rocket Dollar does not charge to move retirement tax-advantaged cash from one IRA to another IRA or a 401(k).
 Keep in mind your 401(k) custodian you are sending money from may charge to issue a check for a normal transfer.

-Is there any way I can avoid this fee?
+Is there any way I can avoid an in-kind transfer?